hacioglua/Case/README.md

 * If Docker is not installed, the setup script will attempt to install it.
 Ensure you have the necessary permissions or run the script with sudo if required.
 * If the Vue.js site does not load, check the Docker container logs with docker-compose logs for any errors.

+## Note
+I had some trouble running `try-setup-linux.sh` on AWS EC2, so I decided to skip it for now.
+However, the `setup-linux.sh` script works perfectly, creating images and containers as expected.
+I’m still including `try-setup-linux.sh` in case it's useful.

+---
 ### THANK YOU